Place1/react-native-gtk/README.md

   and the direction the developers are taking!
 - Documentation: we haven't started our documentation efforts just yet but this will be a very important aspect of the project!

+## Roadmap
+react-native-gtk is currently in it's infancy and should be considered a work in progress!

+* There is still a lot of work to be done on the parent project, [node-gir](https://github.com/Place1/node-gir), to provide bullet proof GObject Introspection bindings for us to consume here.

+Many aspects of react-native-gtk are still being developed as well.
+The layout system (flexbox using YogaLayout) still requires a lot of work to make sure it's fast and 'works as expected' on-top of GTK.
+The architecture behind the intrinsic react elements could also benefit from some detailed research and design proposal/improvements!

+This project may also want to consider producing CLI tools to make bundling/packaging applications easier.
+A react-native-gtk application will have three primary environmental
+dependencies: node.js, gobject-introspection and GTK.
+How will our consumers (developers making desktop apps) convert their react-native-gtk code into an installable application for Mac, Windows and Linux?
+The process from _hello world_ to final app should be quick and easy!
+If you have suggestions on this topic then please open an issue or contribute to existing issues relating to!